 This Chicken Soup with Dill is one of my favorite things to eat when I feel tired or run down.
 It was a lifesaver during chemo.
 I used to make extra and freeze it to eat on the days I felt exhausted.
 This is basically nourishing, low-fat, invalid food, but it is easy to make and amazingly tasty.
 The trick is to poach the dish slowly!
 Use chicken on the bone for extra flavor.

-4. Turn off the heat and add the dill.
+- Turn off the heat and add the dill.
 Let the pot sit, covered, for 5-10 minutes or so for the flavors to develop.
 Remove the chicken from the soup, remove the bones and thinly slice or shred the

 Ann's Tips and Tricks

 If you are on a low-fiber diet, simply remove the carrots and celery before serving.